The Good News of Easter in Sri Lanka

 Dhanush would bang his head hard on the ground and pound his fists against the hard cement ground.
 For our staff and for his mother, Indrani, it was heartache.

 There are many children just like this little girl in our nation, living in violent and fearful communities.
-But God reminds us that we are placed here to help these children in such a time as this.
+That day God reminded me that we are placed here for such a time as this.
 And in my heart I know we have nothing to fear, for the Lord equips those whom He calls.

 Guided by an agricultural officer in her country of Sri Lanka, Vasantha started a small gardening project in her front yard.
 But she didn’t stop there.

 There were times when our staff in Sri Lanka questioned this theory or saw it as restricting.
 But today there is clear understanding.
-Through the eyes of Child Survival Program mothers in Sri Lanka we can see why the local church is important and how it is impacting communities.
-Communities that are growing to love the church.
+Through the eyes of our Child Survival Program mothers and the communities we work in, we see why the local church is important and how it is affecting communities, which are now growing to love the church.

 Stage lights were flickering and decorations were sitting proudly on the stage.
 Inigodawela Child Survival Program staff members were rushing to and fro trying to get things completed in time to start their Christmas program.